LASIK: Dissatisfaction

 Some people with poor outcomes from LASIK surgical procedures report a significantly reduced quality of life because of vision problems or pain associated with the surgery.
 A small percentage of patients may need further surgery because their condition is over- or under-corrected.
 Some patients need to wear contact lenses or glasses even after treatment.

 The most common reason for dissatisfaction in LASIK patients is chronic severe dry eye.
 Independent research indicates 95% of patients experience dry eye in the initial post-operative period.
 This number has been reported to up to 60% after one month.
 Symptoms begin to improve in the vast majority of patients in the 6 to 12 months following the surgery.
 However, 30% of post-LASIK referrals to tertiary ophthalmology care centers have been shown to be due to chronic dry eye.

 Morris Waxler, a former FDA official who was involved in the approval of LASIK, subsequently criticized its widespread use.
 In 2010, Waxler made media appearances and claimed that the procedure had a failure rate greater than 50%.
-The FDA responded that Waxler's information was "filled with false statements, incorrect citations" and "mischaracterization of results".
+The president of the American Society of Cataract and Refractive Surgery responded that Waxler's information was "filled with false statements, incorrect citations" and "mischaracterization of results".

+In 2024, a PBS documentary called Broken Eyes was released, featuring patients dissatisfied with their surgeries.